-Entry of all students into Year 7 is managed by the High Performing Students Unit of the Department of Education and Communities.
+Entry of all students into Year 7 is managed by the High Performing Students Unit of the Department of Education.

 Offers and placement on the reserve lists are made on a hierarchical basis using the results of the selective schools examination and input from a selection committee.
 The committee consists of an officer from the High Performing Students Unit, the School Education Area Director (or nominee), the Principal and a parent representative.
 The committee reviews areas such as illness/misadventure, NESB, ATSI, overseas applications and other information relevant to a student’s application and makes a determination as to where placement on the list is to occur.

 There is a ceiling of 120 students entering Year 7.
 Vacancies, which may subsequently occur, are filled by the High Performing Students Unit up until the commencement of Term 3.
 Vacancies that occur after this time are filled at the school’s discretion.
 If filled by the school, the reserve list continues to be used as the basis for enrolment.

 Entry to selective high schools in Years 8 to 11 based on decision made by the local school’s selection committee and unlike Year 7 entries, does not depend on a centralised program of entry.

 Entry to the small number of places that become available in Years 8-11 each year at Normanhurst Boys High School is filled through an application including an entry test in English and Mathematics as well as a review of accompanying documentation to support the student’s application.
 The number of places offered in each of Years 8-10 usually does not exceed five.
 However, there are usually 15 to 20 places available for entry into Year 11.